labbit-fec/catwalk/git-workflow.md

 Follow the steps under **either** A **or** B below, depending on if you are **revisting** or **creating a new** branch.

 > One important goal of our git workflow is to avoid encountering merge conflicts in your pull requests in GitHub.
-This can be avoided by always rebasing your feature branch to the latest `origin/main` branch immediately before pushing your branch up, resolving merge conflicts locally, as described below.
+This can be avoided by always rebasing your feature branch to the latest `origin/main` branch immediately before working on your branch, and immediately before pushing your branch up, resolving merge conflicts in both cases locally, as described below.

 ### A. Revisting an existing branch
 Checkout your existing feature branch: